 Mr. Mims holds a B.S. in Economics from the U.S. Naval Academy and an MBA from the Kelley School of Business at Indiana University.
 Mr. Mims is a licensed California Real Estate Broker, and holds his FINRA Series 7, 24, and 63 licenses.

-Mr. McConkey is the President and a Partner at Academy, responsible for overall leadership and overseeing daily operations and business development.
+Mr. McConkey is the President and a Partner at Academy, responsible for overall leadership and overseeing daily operations, as well as business development and equities.
 Following careers in the military and the National Football League, Mr. McConkey embarked on a financial services career that has spanned over two decades.
 He has experience in the fields of asset management, trading, alternative investment strategies, and investment banking.
-He has worked for firms such as Wells Fargo Bank, Deutsche Bank, BNP Paribas, and G.G.E.T, LLC., which was an institutional broker/dealer specializing in equity block trading.
+He has worked for firms such as Wells Fargo Bank, Deutsche Bank and BNP Paribas.
 Mr. McConkey played six years in the NFL following his military service and is best remembered for his touchdown catch in Super Bowl XXI for the New York Giants.
 He also played for the Green Bay Packers, Arizona Cardinals and San Diego Chargers.
 In addition, he was a broadcaster for the New York Giants, CBS Sports, and FOX NY, where he won two New York Sports Emmys for his work on “Giants Today.”

 Mr. Greenwood is Chief Operating Officer and Partner at Academy responsible for our operations and governance.
 He brings over 30 years of investment banking and compliance expertise to the firm.
 He is also President and Chief Executive Officer of Pickwick Capital Partners LLC, a FINRA-SIPC registered broker/dealer.
 Prior to Pickwick, Mr. Greenwood was Managing Director of Investment Banking and subsequently President at Trautman Wasserman & Co., Inc. Earlier in his career, he worked at Alex Brown & Sons Inc. and its successor firm Deutsche Bank Alex Brown.
 Mr. Greenwood finished his tenure there as Managing Director in the corporate executive services group.